akthammomani/MAXELLA-APP-Movies-Tensorflow-Recommenders-TFRS/Notebooks/Data_Wrangling_Exploratory_Data_Analysis_EDA/README.md

 **(12) Whats the most popular Genre in our dataset?**

-From shown below, we can see that the most popular Genres are Comedy (4) and Drama (7) followed by Action(0):
+As shown below, we can see that the most popular Genres are Comedy (4) and Drama (7) followed by Action(0):

 ![genres](https://user-images.githubusercontent.com/67468718/140027235-85498645-c3fc-470c-bfac-207a149e7e3f.JPG)